Agnetha - The Facts

 Linda

 One year before "Waterloo", in 1973 Agnetha was pregnant for the first time.
-The group which was still called Björn, Benny, Agnetha & Frida performed on Swedish eliminations to the Eurovision Song Contest.
+The group which was still called Björn, Benny, Agnetha & Frida performed on the Swedish outtake to the Eurovision Song Contest.
 They did not win this time but they became famous in Sweden and other Scandinavian countries with their hit "Ring Ring".
-Some days later on February 23, 1973 Agnetha gave birth to a girl.
+Some days later on February 23, 1973 Agnetha gave birth to a baby girl.
 Some days later Agnetha's and Björn's daughter Linda Elin was presented for the press on the press conference at the Danderyd hospital in Stockholm.

 Linda played indirectly an important role in ABBA's life.
 Agnetha did not want to be away from her daughter during long periods.
 After winning with "Waterloo" Agnetha said in one of the interviews: